-As stated in Chapter 8, the Ćuk DC-DC converter is used here as the example system for demonstrating the compensator design processes described in Part II.
+As stated in Chapter 7, the Ćuk DC-DC converter is used here as the example system for demonstrating the compensator design processes described in Part II.
 The starting point is the construction of a mathematical model of the system in MATLAB.
 The model is a mathematical description of some or all of the behavior of the real-world system that is adequate for performing controller design.
-State space averaging yields a linear small-signal model for the nonlinear switching system [1].
+State space averaging yields a linear small-signal model for the nonlinear switching system (derivations may be found in the Appendix) [?].
 Additionally, a nonlinear circuit model was created in the Power Electronics Circuit Simulator (PECS) software package in order to validate the performance of the assumed linear model.
-PECS uses a schematicbased circuit editor and features its own plotting tool, PECSPLOT.
+PECS uses a schematic-based circuit editor and features its own plotting tool, PECSPLOT.